 This three semester sequence covers diatonic and chromatic harmony, voice leading, and analysis of appropriate literature.
 It is highly recommended that music majors register for Music 10 their first semester of studies.

-This two semester sequence covers sight singing and dictation of rhythmic, melodic, and harmonic materials.
+This three semester sequence covers sight singing and dictation of rhythmic, melodic, and harmonic materials.
 Music 92 focuses on basic diatonic materials; Music 93 covers more advanced diatonic music.
 Music 92 is designed to be taken simultaneously with, or after, Music 10.
-Music 93 should be taken simultaneously with, or after, Music 11
+Music 93 should be taken simultaneously with, or after, Music 11.
+Music 94 should be taken simultaneously with, or after, Music 12.